|Introduction||Historical Background||Chronology||Geography||Biography||Technology||Ownership and Financing||General Bibliography|

 Bonds became the most common method of funding water works.
 The first revenue bonds were issued in 1895 to rehabilitate the water system in Spoke, Washington.

-The first water works owned by a special district was in Pittsfield, Massachusetts, where the fire district was authorized to construct water works in 1852 that were built in 1855.
+The first water works owned by a special district was in Pittsfield, Massachusetts, where the fire district was authorized to construct water works in 1852, but local voters did not approve the project until 1855.

 Legal and Governmental Status of the Metropolitan Special District,"